AY2425S2-CS2113-W13-2/tp/docs/team/yeeern27.md

 - Checked and finalised the User Guide.

 ## Contribution to Developer Guide
-Contributed to the UI section by listing the different methods in the UI and their functions.
+- Contributed to the UI section by listing the different methods in the UI and their functions.
+- Contributed to generating the UI diagram.

 ## Contribution to Team-based task
   - Helped to write the skeleton of the code for first draft.
   - Reviewed and coordinated the merging of code.